-The Pyrénées-Orientales, located between the Mediterranean Sea and the Pyrenees Mountains, not only offer spectacular landscapes, but also fascinating abandoned places for urban exploration (urbex) enthusiasts.
+The Pyrénées-Orientales, nestled between the Mediterranean Sea and the Pyrenees Mountains, offers not only spectacular landscapes but also fascinating abandoned places for urban exploration (urbex) enthusiasts.
 Discover five must-see urbex sites in this region, each offering a unique and mysterious experience.

 Site Features